Colorful Sprinkle Cookies

 - Preheat oven to 400 Degrees F.

-- Prepare a cookie by covering with parchment paper or non-stick spray.
+- Prepare a cookie sheet by covering with parchment paper or non-stick spray.

 - In a large bowl, cream together butter, shortening, and sugar, until light and fluffy.